wootguy/resguy/README.md

 - Global model/sound replacement files
 - Per-monster sound replacment files

 With RESgen, only .wav sounds were found in maps.
-Sven Co-op uses FMOD which supports a large variety of sounds.
+Sven Co-op uses FMOD which supports a large variety of file type.
 These are the types of sounds Resguy will find:

-- aiff, asf, asx, dls, flac, fsb, it, m3u, midi, mid, mod, mp2, pls, s3m, vag, wax, wma, xm, wav, ogg, mp3, au
+- aiff, asf, asx, au, dls, flac, fsb, it, m3u, mid, midi, mod, mp2, mp3, ogg, pls, s3m, vag, wav, wax, wma, xm

 # Usage:

-Place resguy.exe and default_content.txt in a content folder (svencoop_addon, svencoop_downloads, svencoop_hd, or svencoop) and run it from the command line:
+Place resguy.exe and default_content.txt into a content folder (e.g. svencoop, svencoop_addon, or something you made) and run it from the command line:

 ### resguy.exe [filename] [options]

-[filename] can be the name of a map ("stadium3" or "stadium3.bsp"), or a search string ("stadium*").
+__[filename]__ can be the name of a map ("stadium3" or "stadium3.bsp"), or a search string ("stadium*").

-The map will be searched for in the "maps" folder in the same location as the .exe, but it will also search the other content directories when something isn't found.
+Maps will be searched for in the "maps" folder in the same location as the .exe, but it will also search the other content directories if it isn't found.
+The same goes for models/sounds/etc.

-For example, if you place the program in "svencoop" but the maps are in "svencoop_addon" and the sounds are in "svencoop_downloads", everything will still be found.
+For example, if you place the program in "svencoop" but the maps are in "svencoop_addon" and the sounds are in "svencoop_downloads", everything should still be found.

 ### Available Options:

 **-test** = Don't write the .res file, just check if there are any missing files

-**-allrefs** = List all references for missing files (normally clipped to 5)
+**-allrefs** = List all references for missing files (normally clipped to 3)

 **-printdefault** = Print content that was skipped because it was listed in default_content.txt